emilio2hd/myinterviews/README.md

 The goal of this app is to manage applications, interviews, and feedbacks.

 ![Template](./docs/images/interviews.png)
+Do you wanna see the demo?
+[Click here!](https://myinterviews.herokuapp.com/)

 # Docker
 You can run the application using Docker.